Stakewolle/status-validator-bot/README.md

 # status-validator-bot
 Simple Telegram bot for Cosmos-validators tracking.

 To avoid situations when, for one reason or another, you find out late that your validator is not active or has been jailed, we have created a bot.
 So you don't need to waste time searching for your validator in the long list of explorer.
- There is no need for manually tracking for your validator's status, because bot updates every 3 hours and it will notify you if there is a problem.
+The bot updates every 3 hours and it will notify you if there is a problem.

 All you have to do is:
 1) Start the bot